Quadcryo/quadcryo/_projects/quantum mechanics research.md

 ---
 layout: page
-title: Quantum mechanics and computation with linear algebra research
+title: qm and computation with linalg research
 description: This has been an ongoing project for many months now.
 I have worked on it actively and inactively over this time, and have made significant progress in linear algebra and working in Hilbert Space.
 While I know that many topics here will require significantly more reading and problem-solving, it is healthy to create goals along the way, so that is just what I have done.
 My research goal right now is to understand the spectral theorem and spectral decomposition.
 img: bra ket.png
 importance: 1